szelongq/tp/docs/team/boonhaii.md

 ### Project: HeRon

-HeRon is a desktop application for HR managers to assist in managing HR administrative tasks such as tracking leaves and offs, calculating pay and updating payroll information.
+HeRon is a desktop application for HR managers to assist in managing HR administrative tasks such as tracking leave and offs, calculating pay and updating payroll information.

 HeRon is a project adapted from AddressBook - Level 3.